Noveleta: Transportation

 Noveleta is best accessed through jeeps, and mini buses that frequently ply its major thoroughfares, specifically the roads that lead to Rosario, Bacoor, and Cavite City.
 Tricycles and pedicabs service the tight and cool backroads of the municipality.

 Electricity

 The Manila Electric Company (Meralco) distributes the power supply of Noveleta from the Luzon Grid of the National Power Corporation (NPC).

 Water supply

 The Metropolitan Waterworks System in Noveleta provides the water requirement of Noveleta.

 But majority of the people in Noveleta uses Deep Well, specially on the remote area where the waterworks can't reach.

 Education

-There are 39 schools in the municipality.